moham3dk/spy-py/README.md

 Unfortunately, this project currently only supports **Windows**.
 Linux/Mac support will be added in the near future.

-> **Note**: If you are on Linux and want to create an executable, consider using a Windows virtual machine.
+> **Note**: Try a Windows virtual machine to make a distributable Windows executable.

 ## Contributing